Decentralized Orchestration Architecture for Fluid Computing: A Secure Distributed AI Use Case: Experimental Setup

 \subsection{Validation Metrics}

-Validation experiments are used to evaluate two distinct aspects: the performance of anomaly detection algorithm and the DFL results.
+Validation experiments are used to evaluate two distinct aspects: anomaly detection performance and the DFL results.
 For the former, given that it is a binary classification problem, we will use the F1 and accuracy metrics, which can be defined as

 where $\mathsf{TP}, \mathsf{FP}, \mathsf{TN}, \mathsf{FN}$ are the standard confusion-matrix counts (true/false positives/negatives).
 Our primary focus will be on the F1 metric because we aim to evaluate both ``recall'' (identifying all malicious nodes), and ``precision'' (identifying a specific number of nodes correctly).
 Additionally, we utilize the false-ban rate, defined as the fraction of benign nodes incorrectly flagged as malicious: